UTNuclearRoboticsPublic/closed_chain_affordance_ros/README.md

 ### Creating and Building the `cca_<robot>` Package

 Implementing this framework on a new robot is straightforward.
 All you need to do is create and build the `cca_<robot>` package that contains robot-related information for closed-chain affordance planning.
 To streamline this package creation, a  script is available.
-Navigate to the `closed_chain_affordance` directory of this repository and run the script.
+Navigate to the `closed_chain_affordance` directory and run the package-creator script.
    ```
    cd ~/<ros_workspace_name>/src/closed_chain_affordance
    ```